![]() |

 Statue at Puerto Madryn Beach. |

-In the interim, we’re having a challenge finding restaurants for both Christmas Eve and Christmas Day in Buenos Aires.
-Either the restaurants are closed during the holiday season or they are charging as much as US $150 per person for either of the holiday night’s meals.
+In the interim, we have a challenge finding restaurants for both Christmas Eve and Christmas Day in Buenos Aires.
+Either the restaurants are closed during the holiday season or charge as much as US $150 per person for either of the holiday night’s meals.

 Our hotelier has been working on finding options available other than the US $300 per day required for each of these two meals.
 So far, he hasn’t been successful in locating some possibilities suitable for our needs.